openownership/data-standard/docs/schema/guidance/dates-guidance.rst

 A confirmation process
 ^^^^^^^^^^^^^^^^^^^^^^

-Someone founds a company and registers it.
+Someone founds a company, registers it and discloses its beneficial owners.
 One year later nothing has changed.
-They file a confirmation statement and a new statement is generated with an updated statementDate and publicationDate.
+They file a confirmation declaration and a new Relationship statement is generated with an updated ``statementDate`` and ``publicationDate``.

 .. figure:: ../../_assets/dates-guidance3.svg
    :alt: 2 statements showing the same interest start date and entity founding date.
 The statement date and publication date are one year apart.